-It is possible to list more than 10,000 objects or to filter by specific objects by passing some additional URL parameter options.
-Please refer to the List Objects API documentation for more detailed information on the available parameters and how they work.
-Downloading an object:Doing a GET request on the full path to an object will cause curl to effectively download the content.
-By default the content goes straight to the terminal.
+Send a GET request on the full path to an object causes curl to effectively download the content.
+By default, the content goes straight to the terminal.
 It is possible to pipe the data printed to the terminal for processing or to simply redirect the data to a file to effectively save the contents.
-The following example will download the cloud.png object from the images container to a local file of the same name by using the curl -o option to save the HTTP response body to a file:
+The following example downloads the cloud.png object from the images container to a local file of the same name by using the curl -o option to save the HTTP response body to a file:

 $ curl -X PUT -T style.css -H "Content-Type: text/css" -H "X-Auth-Token: 3c5c8187-2569-47e0-8a11-edadd384e12b" https://storage101.ord1.clouddrive.com/v1/MossoCloudFS_c4f83243-7537-4600-a94d-ab7065f0a27b/static/style.css <html> <head> <title>201 Created</title> </head> <body> <h1>201 Created</h1> <br /><br /> </body> </html>

-It is also possible to upload an object to make it appear as if the object is part of a directory structure.
-This is accomplished by naming the object with the full path including the directory components.
-This is useful when publishing containers to the CDN as the resulting CDN URL will appear as if it was part of a directory structure and is generally more organised.
-For example, repeating the above, but instead naming the style.css object so that it becomes css/style.css,
+You can also to upload an object to make it appear as if the object is part of a directory structure.
+You do this by naming the object with the full path including the directory components.
+This is useful when publishing containers to the CDN as the resulting CDN URL will appear as if it was part of a directory structure and is generally more organized.
+The following example repeats the preceding example but names the style.css object so that it becomes css/style.css:

 $ curl -X PUT -T style.css -H "Content-Type: text/css" -H "X-Auth-Token: 3c5c8187-2569-47e0-8a11-edadd384e12b" https://storage101.ord1.clouddrive.com/v1/MossoCloudFS_c4f83243-7537-4600-a94d-ab7065f0a27b/static/css/style.css <html> <head> <title>201 Created</title> </head> <body> <h1>201 Created</h1> <br /><br /> </body> </html>